 We Develop Technologies for Monitoring and Mitigating Natural Hazards

-• Research Areas: Water Resources Engg, Hydrometeorology, Climate Change Impacts
+• Research Areas: Water Resources Engineering, Hydrometeorology, Climate Change

-• Tools and Methods: Land Surface and Hydrodynamic Modeling, Artificial Intelligence and Machine Learning, Remote Sensing, Data Assimilation, High-Performance Computing.
+• Tools and Methods: Land Surface and Hydrodynamic Modeling, Geospatial Artificial Intelligence, Remote Sensing, Data Assimilation.

 Dr. Manabendra Saharia